 Maybe it’s the exquisite light and shade between the vocals of Kirsty MacColl and Shane MacGowan…

 Maybe it’s a little bit of all those things…

-At any rate, what I do know is the surest sign that it’s nearly Christmas again is when I hear “Fairytale Of New York” on the radio again.
+At any rate, what I do know is that the surest sign of Christmas being just around the corner is when “Fairytale Of New York” comes on the radio again.